Watch Siouxsie Sioux perform 'Israel' for first time in a decade at Cruel World Fest

 Check out the fan-shot video of the moment here:

-Additionally, Sioux treated fans to numerous other Banshees cuts, occasionally showcasing her solo music and a cover of The Beatles‘ ‘Dear Prudence’.
+Additionally, Sioux treated fans to numerous other Banshees cuts, occasionally showcasing her solo music as well as a cover of The Beatles‘ ‘Dear Prudence’.
 The star kicked off the show with The Banshees’ ‘Night Shift’ and ‘Arabian Knights’ before playing her solo track ‘Here Comes That Day’.

 Having announced her long-awaited live return last December, Sioux is due to make her UK comeback with a performance at The Halls in Wolverhampton on June 21.
 She’ll head to Latitude Festival 2023 the following month.